 College Basketball Ticket Information

-The Duke Blue Devils have been atop the highest ticket price list for multiple years running.
-In the 2012-13 season, the average price to catch a Blue Devils home game came in at $265.
-After a deep run in the 2013 NCAA Tournament that price nearly doubled the following year keeping Duke on top at $450 a ticket.
-As expected, the traditional blue blood programs make up most of the top ten highest ticket prices in college basketball with the Kansas Jayhawks at $330, Kentucky Wildcats at $253, North Carolina Tar Heels at $111, and Indiana Hosiers at $109.
+The Duke Blue Devils have been atop the highest ticket price list for multiple years running, partially due to the fantastic gameday environment in Durham.
+Cameron Indoor is one of the top destinations in the country to attend a college basketball game, but has a small seating capacity of just over 9,000, increasing the demand for the top seats in the venue.
+In the 2014-15 season, the average price to catch a Blue Devils home game came in at $450.
+As expected, the traditional blue blood programs make up most of the top ten highest ticket prices in college basketball with the Kansas Jayhawks median ticket price at $116, Kentucky Wildcats at $77, North Carolina Tar Heels at $103, and Indiana Hosiers at $73.
 Teams usually in the mix for a national title run make up some of the most sought after tickets of the season.
-Once out of the top ten the average college basketball ticket price begins to take hold as seen in stand out teams like Michigan State, Syracuse, Ohio State, and Louisville all showcasing top notch basketball for under $80.
+Once out of the top ten the average college basketball ticket price begins to take hold as seen in stand out teams like Michigan State, Syracuse, Arizona, and UCLA all showcasing top notch basketball for under $80.

 Cap off the conference tournaments with a visit to any one of the multiple NCAA Tournament locations.
 From some of the most impressive football stadiums around to state of the art basketball arenas, the NCAA Tournament holds no limits as to where games are played.
 This can be one of the most important factors to the average ticket price in the 2nd & 3rd rounds as proximity to the schools in competition will reflect attendance and in turn affect demand.
-In 2014 the 2nd & 3rd rounds in St. Louis rang in as the highest ticket price at $230 as the neighboring Kansas Jayhawks and Kansas State Wildcats participated in this portion of the tournament.
+In 2016 the 2nd & 3rd rounds in Anaheim range in as the highest ticket price at $395 as the neighboring UCLA and Arizona Wildcats are hoping to get top seeds in the West bracket.
 Once you arrive to the Final Four, location is merely just that, the location of the games.
-Last year’s Final Four finale in Dallas’ AT&T Stadium ran a total of $640 for semifinals games and $615 for the championship game.
-While the 4 teams that make it to the Final Four carry some weight in the games average ticket prices, the Final Four carries a prestige of its own that keeps a demand unlike no other college sporting event around.
+The 2015 Final Four had a median ticket price of $670 while it was much cheaper to attend the National Championship, which had a median ticket price of $365.